netj/3x/README.md

 ### Installing 3X
 <span class="sans-serif">**[3X Installation Instructions][]**</span> contains instructions to download, build and install <span class="sans-serif">3X</span> on your systems.
+<span class="sans-serif">3X</span> runs on OS X (Mac), Linux, and other standard Unix systems with a modern web browser, but does not work on Windows.
 <span class="sans-serif">3X</span> is packaged as a single self-contained, executable file, so installation is basically copying one file to a special location on your system.

 ### Getting Started with 3X